-Students should discuss their specific needs for testing accommodations (e.g., extended time, separate location, use of computer) with the Office of Student Special Services within the first two weeks of each semester.
+Students should discuss their specific needs for testing accommodations (e.g., extended time, separate location, use of computer) with the Office of Student Special Services before or within the first two weeks of each semester.

 If the need for accommodation is documented by a licensed professional and deemed appropriate, the Office of Student Special Services will generate an electronic letter to each instructor.